Optimistic Rates for Learning with a Smooth Loss: Introduction

 Statistical guarantees on the excess risk are well understood for {\em parametric} (i.e.~finite dimensional) hypothesis classes.
-More formally, these are hypothesis classes with finite VC-subgraph dimension \cite{Pollard84} (aka pseudo-dimension).
-For such classes learning guarantees can be obtained for any bounded loss function (i.e.~s.t.~$\abs{\phi}\leq b < \infty$) and the relevant measure of complexity is the VC-subgraph dimension.
+More formally, these are hypothesis classes with finite VC-subgraph dimension \citep{Pollard84} (also known as the pseudo-dimension).
+For such classes, learning guarantees can be obtained for any bounded loss function (i.e. any $\phi$ such that $\abs{\phi}\leq b < \infty$) and the relevant measure of complexity is the VC-subgraph dimension.

-Alternatively, even for some non-parametric hypothesis classes (i.e.~those with infinite VC-subgraph dimension), e.g.~the class of low-norm linear predictors guarantees can be obtained in terms of {\em scale-sensitive} measures of complexity such as fat-shattering dimensions \cite{AlonBeCeHa93}, covering numbers \cite{Pollard84} or Rademacher complexity \cite{BartlettMe02}.
-The classical statistical learning theory approach for obtaining learning guarantees for such scale-sensitive classes is to rely on the Lipschitz constant $D$ of $\phi(t,y)$ w.r.t.~$t$ (i.e.~bound on its derivative w.r.t.~$t$).
-The excess risk can then be bounded as (in expectation over the sample):
+Alternatively, even for some non-parametric hypothesis classes (i.e.~those with infinite VC-subgraph dimension), e.g.~the class of low-norm linear predictors guarantees can be obtained in terms of {\em scale-sensitive} measures of complexity such as fat-shattering dimensions \citep{AlonBeCeHa93}, covering numbers \citep{Pollard84} or Rademacher complexity \citep{BartlettMe02}.
+The classical statistical learning theory approach for obtaining learning guarantees for such scale-sensitive classes is to rely on the Lipschitz constant $D$ of $\phi(t,y)$ with respect to its first argument $t$.
+If the loss is differentiable then this amounts to an upper bound on the magnitude of the first derivative with respect to $t$.
+The excess risk can then be bounded as (expectation here is over the sample):

-where $\hat{h}=\arg\min \hL(h)$ is the empirical risk minimizer (ERM), $L^*=\inf_h \L{h}$ is the approximation error, and $\Rad_n(\H)$ is the Rademacher complexity of the class, which typically scales as $\Rad_n(\H)=\sqrt{R/n}$.
-E.g.~for $\ell_2$-bounded linear predictors, $R = B^2 \sup \norm{X}_2^2$.
+where $\hat{h}=\arg\min_h \hL(h)$ is the empirical risk minimizer (ERM), $L^*=\inf_h \L{h}$ is the minimal possible risk in $\H$, and $\Rad_n(\H)$ is the Rademacher complexity of the class $\H$.
+The Rademacher complexity typically scales as $\Rad_n(\H)=\sqrt{R/n}$, yielding the expression on the second line.
+For instance, in the case of $\ell_2$-bounded linear predictors, $R = B^2 \norm{X}_2^2$ where $\norm{X}_2 = \sup_{\x\in\X} \norm{\x}_2$.
 The Rademacher complexity can be bounded by other scale-sensitive complexity measures, such as the fat-shattering dimensions and covering numbers, yielding similar guarantees in terms of these measures.